Jessica Taylor: Analysis on 2020 Senate Election

 A Tennessee native, she graduated magna cum laude in 2007 with a B.A. in political science from Furman University in South Carolina.

-2020 Outlook: Senate, House, and Governors Races.
+2022 Outlook: Senate, House, and Governors Races.
 In this talk, Jessica will provide a detailed look at the most important races that will decide the balance of power in Congress.
-With the Senate firmly in play in 2020, she will explain the multiple paths Democrats have to flip control and the issues that will drive the election.
-She will also take a look back at how the 2018 elections and Democrats flipping the House is instructive for the 2020 races.
-And with governors in the spotlight for their handling of the COVID19 pandemic, Jessica will explain how their increased popularity and job approval may impact this year's elections, and could put a priority on governing experience in future elections.
+With the House and Senate firmly in play in 2022, she will explain the multiple paths Republicans have to flip control and the issues that will drive the election.
+She will also take a look back how the 2020 elections and Democrats maintaining a narrow majority of the House and flipping the Senate is instructive for the 2022 races.
+And with the continued spotlight on governors regarding the economy, social issues, and their handling of the Covid-19 pandemic, Jessica will explain how these issues may impact the 2022 gubernatorial elections, and could put a priority on governing experience in future elections.

 Historical Changes in Partisanship and Voter Behavior.
 In this presentation, Jessica will show how partisanship and ticket-splitting has decreased over the past few decades and the impact that has had on elections and governance.
 She will also explore how sitting senators now often struggle to outperform their presidential party's nominee, which wasn't the case even a few election cycles ago.